Marylebone (UK Parliament constituency): Elections

 only one candidate in an election and the previous one change is calculated for the party vote.

 Elections in the 1830s

-Portsman resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.
+Portman resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 † Murray was the government-approved candidate, but withdrew from the contest prior to the completion of polling.

 Whalley's election was declared void on petition, due to him having insufficient estate to qualify, causing a by-election.

 Elections in the 1840s

 Elections in the 1850s

 Hall was appointed President of the General Board of Health, requiring a by-election.

 Stuart's death caused a by-election.

-Hall was appointed First Commissioner of Works and Public Buildings, requiring a by-election.
+Hall was appointed First Commissioner of Works, requiring a by-election.

 Fortescue resigned, causing a by-election.

 Hall succeeded to the peerage, becoming Lord Llanover and causing a by-election.

 Elections in the 1860s

 James' resignation caused a by-election.